 The overall crime rate in Paradise is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Paradise is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Paradise doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Paradise is English.
 Other important languages spoken here include Italian and German/Yiddish.